-An identity in Chat is unique to a user, and may be signed in on multiple devices simultaneously.
+An identity in Chat is unique to a user and may be signed in on multiple devices simultaneously.
 For example, identity "email@example.com" will stay synchronized on a number of endpoints including her iPhone, Android tablet and in-browser application.
-All destinations for the same user will receive identical channel and message notifications, and display the same message history.
+All destinations for the same user will receive identical channel and message notifications as well as display the same message history.

 If you determine that the user should indeed be allowed to access your Chat application, you must grant your user access to Chat and supply an identity.
 Here are the guidelines on how to generate JWT access tokens: Creating Access Tokens.

 Programmable Chat also uses identity to track monthly usage and generate accounting reports, therefore be mindful about provisioning a reasonable amount of unique identities.
-Reusing identities too much and keeping uniqueness low may cause user and application logic conflicts.
-On the opposite side, using too random identity will result in a large number of redundant unique users, which also impacts monthly billing.
+Reusing identities too frequently and keeping uniqueness low may cause conflicts in the user and application logic.
+On the other end, using only random identities will result in a large number of redundant unique users, which also impacts monthly billing.